ntbrock/iwphys-svg-proto-react/README.md

 2. Get Webstorm running smoothly, so that we're all using the same tools (Could be hardcode and use vi!!
 IDE's are really nice)

 3. Together: Add in an SVG canvas , and handle mouse events from that canvas back into the ract layer.

+4. Challenge for Jan 3: (2 Weeks) Developer Demo's

+    A. Experiment with state and event handlers as much as possible

+    B. Learn the detail of various mouse events

+    C. Define the pro's and con's of using react.js as our new animator layer an alternative is d3.js

 ## React.js Boilerplate Documentation